 You know your anger is often irrational and mood-based but it is there and does not seem to be getting better.
 In fact, it is getting worse day by day.
 I feel I am closing in on myself.
 Even small, insignificant trivia worry or annoy me.
 Am I going to keep getting more angry so that one day I am just one big lump of agro?
 Perhaps I could do a mental headstand and go the other way.
 “Be nice to people and they will be nice to you” is the common dictum.
 “Thank you for waiting.”
 “No, thank you for taking my call.
 I enjoyed exploring all the different departments and your music was most uplifting.
 Are you sure I’m not disturbing you?
 I don’t want to be a burden.”
 No, this tactic is worse; angry, yes but hypocritical, never.

 Perhaps have a gap year or join a religious sect.
-Do a bit of praying, wear sandals in winter, plant vegetables, have bread and water every day and get up at 5 am for more.
+Do a bit of praying, wear sandals in winter, plant vegetables.
 Perhaps be a hippie.
 Get a backpack and go for it.
 They say travel broadens the mind.
 But does it!
 I know a friend who had the same bad attitude and who travelled and came back feeling that half the world was a slum and worst still most of the people didn’t even understand English!

 So how do I change my attitude and become more balanced towards society and situations, if that is the solution?
 I do not want to become one of those happy clappy individuals who is always serving in soup kitchens or who is always telling me to see the good in people.

 My honest opinion.Young people, no manners, no morality; old people, no teeth, no hearing; the in-betweeners, no jobs or too lazy, won’t work.
 Blimey, I feel good!